-Calcifying cnidarians or hard corals are by far the most important structure-building marine organisms on earth.
-They create entire ecosystems and provide habitat and substrate for thousands of species throughout all taxa.
-Today we know that more than half of the coral reefs and structures are located in deep and cold waters.
-While most of these cold-water coral reefs are located in depths where research is complicated, at a few places in the world deep-water emergence brings cold-water coral communities close to the surface.
+Calcifying cnidarians or hard corals are by far the most important structure-building marine organisms in the world.
+They create entire ecosystems and provide habitat and substrate for thousands of different species.
+Today we know that more than half of the coral reefs are located in deep and cold waters.
+While most of these cold-water coral reefs are located in depths where researching them is difficult, at a few places in the world deep-water emergence brings cold-water coral communities close to the surface.

 The channels and fjords of Chilean Patagonia are one of these places.
-Here hard corals that were hitherto known from the continental slope down to 2500 m can be found on hard substrata as shallow as 7 m and form an important part of the hard bottom biocenoses.
+Here, stony corals that, up till now were known from the continental slope down to greater depths, can be found on hard substrata as shallow as 7 m and form an important part of the hard bottom biocenoses.

 Figs. 1 to 4: Characteristic coral bank in the Comau Fjord and close-up images of Desmophyllum dianthus, Caryophyllia huinayensis and Tethocyathus endesa (clock-wise).

-In May 2012 during our regular diver-based monitoring of Comau Fjord (where the Huinay Scientific Field Station is located) we discovered that all specimens of Desmophyllum dianthus had died at one of the long term study sites (see Fig. 6).
-The area of the mortality has a minimum horizontal extension of 8.4 km.
+In May 2012 during our regular diver-based monitoring of Comau Fjord (see Fig. 5; where the Huinay Scientific Field Station is located) we discovered that all specimens of Desmophyllum dianthus had died at one of the long term study sites (Figs. 6).
+The area of the mortality extends over at least 15 km.